stevendargaville/PFLARE/README.md

 ## Modifying existing code to use PFLARE

-After linking your application to the PFLARE library, using the components of PFLARE in an existing PETSc code is very simple.
+After linking your application to the PFLARE library, using the components of PFLARE through PETSc is very simple.

 For Fortran/C, the user must call a single function which registers the new PC types with PETSc, while in Python this is handled by the import statement.
-For example, the only modifications required in existing code are:
+For example, the only modifications required in an existing code are:

 in Fortran: